microsoft/InnerEye-DeepLearning/docs/environment.md

   NAME      STATE           VERSION
 * Ubuntu    Running         2
 ```
+Note the "2" in Version column.

-At the moment of writing the driver is still in preview and could be downloaded here: https://docs.nvidia.com/cuda/wsl-user-guide/index.html
+At this point you need to install the compatible NVidia driver and CUDA toolkit.
+At the moment of writing the driver is still in preview, so issues are possible.
+Follow this guide for installation: https://docs.nvidia.com/cuda/wsl-user-guide/index.html

-CUDA toolkit needs to be installed separately, follow this: https://docs.nvidia.com/cuda/wsl-user-guide/index.html
+You can also find a video walkthrough of WSL2+CUDA installation here: https://channel9.msdn.com/Shows/Tabs-vs-Spaces/GPU-Accelerated-Machine-Learning-with-WSL-2

 ### Linux
 The exact instructions for driver installation will differ depending on the Linux distribution.
 Generally, you should first run the `nvidia-smi` tool to see if you have NVidia drivers installed.
 This tool is installed together with NVidia drivers and if your system can not find it, it may mean that the drivers are not installed.
 A sample output of NVidia SMI tool may look like this: